rfortherestofus/blog/fs-file-management/fs-file-management.md

 Directories and links are special types of files, so `file_` functions will generally also work when applied to a directory or link.

-Throughout this guide, we’ll use `fs` for file/directory handling and `stringr` for string manipulation.
+Throughout this guide, we’ll use `{fs}` for file/directory handling and `stringr` for string manipulation.

 ``` r